 Mind-body practices are a type of holistic approach to healing from many physical and mental health issues.
 They focus on the link between the mind and the body – to the state of one affects the state of the other, and how aligning both benefits our overall health.

 Exercise and diet are also powerful tools in reducing the severity of anxiety disorders, including social anxiety.
 Exercise elicits the release of endorphins in the brain, feel-good chemicals associated with happiness, well-being, and the chemicals associated with the ‘runner’s high.’

 Diet helps keep your mental well-being in check, thanks to the relationship between healthy bacteria in the gut microbiome and their role in serotonin production.

 Nervousness is a natural human feeling and is not a sign of weakness or a personal flaw.
-Most of us feel nervous from time to time and feel confident and self-assured at others.
+Most of us feel nervous from time to time and feel confident and self-assured sometimes.

 Overcoming nervousness usually requires that we take a step back to breathe, check in with ourselves, and let go of the fear of judgment or failure.

-When nervousness in conversation can sometimes stem from social anxiety and overcoming it can be a little trickier.
+When nervousness in conversation can sometimes stem from social anxiety, overcoming it can be a little trickier.
 However, it is possible to reduce the severity of your social anxiety through the tips we have mentioned above as well as professional and self-help strategies.